grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 To delete or clear multiple rows, take the following steps:

-1. Hover over the number column (to the left of the first column in the grid) to display its column checkbox.
+1. Hover over the number column (to the left of the first column in the grid) to display row checkbox.
 1. Select the checkboxes for the rows you want to work with.
-   To select multiple consecutive rows, you must hold the Shift key pressed while clicking on the first and last row.
-To select certain rows, the Ctrl (or Cmd) key must be pressed while clicking on the desired rows.
+   To select multiple consecutive rows, press and hold the Shift key while clicking on the first and last row.
+To select non-consecutive rows, press and hold the Ctrl (or Cmd) key while clicking the desired rows.
 1. Right-click to access the context menu.
 1. Select **Delete rows** or **Clear rows**.